DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 ![Add Variable Modal](/april-2023-add-variable-modal.png)

-Give your new Variable a **key** as well as a **type**, as well as its **values** For each of the current Variations.
+Give your new Variable a **key**, a **type**, and its **values** for each of the current Variations.

-The unique Variable **key** is what is used to reference the Variable in code.
-Variables cannot be re-used in multiple existing Features, and thus the keys must be fully unique.
+The unique Variable **key** is used to reference the Variable in code.
+Variables cannot be used in multiple existing Features, so their keys must be unique.

-The Variable **Type** is meant to help team-wide enforcement of that Variable type so there are no type mismatches throughout the various uses of the Variable.
-Types are not enforced by the DevCycle SDKs, however.
+The Variable **Type** helps enforce consistent usage across the team to avoid type mismatches in different use cases.

 Variables may be the following types: